Eastern Pacific Red Octopus

 Phylogeny: The Eastern Pacific Red Octopus, Octopus rubescens, is member of the the Octopodidae Family of octopi.
 There are nine family members found within the Sea of Cortez.

 Morphology: The Eastern Pacific Red Octopus is round or ovoid in profile, with a dull red to reddish-brown color often mottled with white.
 Like other octopi, they can change their color and texture, making their appearance highly variable.
 The arms are often three to four times the body length.
 The dorsal mantle is 5.0 cm (2.0 inches) to 10.0 cm (4.0 inches) in length.
-The adults weight between 100 grams (3.5 oz) and 150 grams (5.3 oz) but weights up to 400 grams (4 oz) have been recorded.
+The adults weight between 100 grams (3.5 oz) and 150 grams (5.3 oz) but individual that weight up to 400 grams (4 oz) have been recorded.

 Habitat and Distribution: The Eastern Pacific Red Octopus is found along the entire West coast of North America, from Mexico to Alaska.
 They tend to remain in shallow water areas, including under rocks in intertidal zones and are found at depths up to 91 m (300 feet).